jfinancial/cheatsheets/js_web/JS_OO.md

       console.log(mary);
       console.log(Person.addNumbers(1,2));
   </pre>

+- Note: A class with no args constructor called be instantiated without brackets.
+(It’s not specific to classes, it is a “feature” of the language: *if a function is called using the new operator, and the function has no arguments, the parentheses can be omitted*.)

 #### ES6 Subclasses
 - ES6 allows us to create subclasses using the `extends` after the classname and `super` keyword in the constructor to call the superclass's constructor: